TheJoobn/cs300-course-info-manager/README.md

           How did you approach the problem?
 Consider why data structures are important to understand.

- - The approach was to use appropriate data structures, namely a hash table (implemented using an unordered_map in C++) and a vector, to organize the data.
+ - The approach was to use appropriate data structures, namely a hash table (implemented by using an unordered_map in C++) and a vector, to organize the data.

- - Analyzing the differences in the data structures helped me choose the right one for handling the data.
-Overall the hash table made the most sense for this assignment.
-A hash table makes it easy to quickly access course details, and the vector helps maintain order.
+ - By completing a thorough analysis of the data structures, I was able to determine the best option for handling the data in this case was a hash table.
+The hash table allowed efficient and fast access to course details, making it convenient for retrieving specific information.
+Furthermore, I utilized a vector data structure to maintain the order of the data.
+By combining the hash table and vector, I achieved a balance between quick access and preserving the desired order of the elements.

+By carefully considering the characteristics and requirements of the data, I made an informed decision to select the hash table as the primary data structure for this assignment.
+This ensured efficient data retrieval while maintaining the desired order.

           How did you overcome any roadblocks you encountered while going through the activities or project?

 Whenever I faced roadblocks I enacted the following strategies:

  - I would go over the supplied requirements and documentation.

  - Refer back to my pseudocode to get an idea of where I may have errors in my code or work.